-The school will inform parents in advance of any RSE work being taught, offering all parents the opportunity to come in and preview any resources and material which will be used.
-The RSE policy will be available to read and the staff will always be on hand to answer any concerns a parent or carer may have a detailed copy of the scheme of work will also be available.
+The school will inform parents in advance of any RSE work being taught, offering all parents the opportunity to preview any resources and material which will be used.
+The RSE policy will be available to read and the subject leader will always be on hand to answer any concerns a parent or carer may have a detailed copy of the scheme of work will also be available.